MissingDeadlines/iolite/iolite_lua_plugin/README.md

 ## Building the Plugin

-Building the plugins requires a C++ compiler and a recent version of CMake.
+Building the plugin requires a C++ compiler and a recent version of CMake.

 The plugin can be built on any supported platform by running the `build_plugins.sh` shell script or by manually executing the following commands on the command line: